12 Top-Rated Day Trips from Nashville

 Address: 1140 Columbia Ave, Franklin, Tennessee

-2. The Hermitage: Home of President Andrew Jackson
+The Hermitage: Home of President Andrew Jackson

-The Hermitage, former home of Andrew Jackson, seventh President of the United States, is an easy day trip only 15 miles east of Nashville.
 Built in 1819 and rebuilt in 1834 after a fire, this magnificent mansion opened as a museum in 1889.
 It has been restored to look as it did when Jackson lived here during his retirement (1837-1845).

 Highlights of a visit include the informative museum, with displays and artifacts related to Jackson's time in government, as well as his personal life.
-Guided tours and special themed tours are available, including ghost tours and wagon rides.
+Guided tours and special-themed tours are available, including ghost tours and wagon rides.
 The on-site restaurant will keep you going.

 Address: 4580 Rachels Lane, Hermitage, Tennessee

-3. Charming Chattanooga and its Famous Train
+Charming Chattanooga and its Famous Train

 Chattanooga is best known for the 1941 song Chattanooga Choo-Choo, immortalized by the Glenn Miller Orchestra.
 Relive the experience by hopping aboard the Tennessee Valley Railroad.
 This heritage railway offers a variety of fun rail adventures, including dinner and lunch packages.
 Be sure to also visit the original 1909 Terminal Station, where you can arrange accommodation in old carriages.

 Another way to experience Chattanooga is from the water.
 Pick up a paddleboat tour to view the city from the wide Tennessee River.
-Explore on foot along the trails of the Tennessee RiverPark, a 10-mile greenbelt extending from Chickamauga Dam to the downtown core.
+Explore on foot along the trails of the Tennessee Riverpark, a 10-mile greenbelt extending from Chickamauga Dam to the downtown core.

 The most important Chattanooga tourist attraction is the Tennessee Aquarium, one of the best of its kind in the country.
 Featuring more than 10,000 animals, it is organized according to two themes in separate buildings: a River Journey and an Ocean Journey.

-Another attraction for travelers with an interest in the Civil War is Lookout Mountain, scene of the battle of Chattanooga.
+Another attraction for travelers with an interest in the Civil War is Lookout Mountain, the scene of the battle of Chattanooga.

-4. Gatlinburg and the Great Smoky Mountains
+Gatlinburg and the Great Smoky Mountains

 Expanses of forests and tall mountains, some reaching as high as 6,500 feet, attract outdoors enthusiasts to Great Smoky Mountains National Park.
 Hikers and bikers come here, spring to fall, to explore its network of more than 900 miles of trails.
 When the snow flies, the area is abuzz with skiers.
 The best time to visit the Smoky Mountains really depends on your interests.